Table of Contents

 Instructions

-- In a large mixing bowl, combine the flour, sugar, baking powder, salt, cinnamon, and nutmeg (if using).
+- In large bowl, whisk flour, sugar, baking powder, salt, cinnamon, and nutmeg.

-- Add the cold butter cubes and use a pastry cutter or your fingers to work the butter into the dry ingredients until the mixture resembles coarse crumbs.
+- Cut cold butter into dry ingredients until mixture resembles coarse crumbs.

-- Bake for 15–18 minutes, or until golden brown.
-Let cool slightly before serving.
+- Bake 15-18 minutes until golden brown.
+Cool 5 minutes before serving.

 Buying Guide for Cinnamon